-- Credit card may be automatically charged on the same date each month.
-Call the office to make these arrangements. - Pay online.
-Visit the school's website and click on the "Family Resources" page.
-Click on the "make a payment" button and follow the prompts. - Set up an automatic debit to your bank account with an ACH (automated clearing house) payment option.
-Print out and complete the TCS Debit/ACH Authorization Form (also under the "Family Resources" tab) and return it to the office.
-Note that ACH authorizations will remain active until and unless parents contact the office to discontinue payments.
+- Pay Online: You can make a payment on your family's account directly in FACTS.
+Just log in and click the "Pay Now" link in the billing section to pay with your credit or debit card. - Automatic Payment: Set up an automatic debit to your bank account with an ACH (automated clearing house) payment option.
+Print out and complete the Topeka Collegiate Debit/ACH Authorization Form (under the Family Resources tab) and return it to the office.
+Note that ACH authorizations will remain active until and unless parents contact the office to discontinue payments. - Pay by Mail: You can mail a check to Topeka Collegiate at 2200 SW Eveningside Dr. Topeka, KS 66614.